 AP world language courses follow a prescribed course of study designed by the College Board that prepares students to take the AP language exam.
 This course is conducted in the target language.
 Students participate in activities that require them to use language for meaningful communication with others who speak the language.
-Prerequisite: Level IV of the same world language.

-Spanish as a Modern Language for Native English Speakers Spanish as a Heritage Language for Native Spanish Speakers Spanish I Spanish II Spanish for Native Speakers I î Spanish III Spanish for Native Speakers II 1 î Í Spanish IV or other advanced Spanish courses (AP Spanish Language, AP Spanish Literature, IB SL/HL, etc.)
+Spanish as a Modern Language for Native English Speakers Spanish as a Heritage Language for Native Spanish Speakers Spanish I Spanish II Spanish for Native Speakers I î Spanish III Spanish for Native Speakers II 1 î Spanish IV or other advanced Spanish courses (AP Spanish Language, AP Spanish Literature, IB SL/HL, etc.)

-WORLD LANGUAGES
+8 WORLD LANGUAGES